Mixed pages ask you to sort too much

-They are helpful when you are still exploring, but they also make you scan items you may have already ruled out.
+A mixed page helps when you are still exploring, but it can also make you scan items you have already ruled out.

-They are helpful when you are still exploring, but they also make you scan items you may have already ruled out.
+A mixed page helps when you are still exploring, but it can also make you scan items you have already ruled out.

 If you came in looking for shoes, bags or jackets, landing on that exact section feels more direct and less distracting.